 - Richard Williams agreed to do Raggedy Ann & Andy: A Musical Adventure to get funding for his passion project, The Thief and the Cobbler.

 - Disney co-directors John Musker and Ron Clements effectively had to do three films over 16 years to create their dream project, which would become Treasure Planet.
-During a pitch meeting following their moderate success in directing The Great Mouse Detective, they presented the ideas of "Treasure Island IN SPACE!" and an adaptation of Hans Christian Andersen's "The Little Mermaid", with Disney chairman Jeffrey Katzenberg much preferring the latter.
+During a pitch meeting following their moderate success in directing The Great Mouse Detective, they presented the ideas of "Treasure Island IN SPACE!" and an adaptation of Hans Christian Andersen's "The Little Mermaid", with Disney chairman Jeffrey Katzenberg much prefer the latter.
 Even following the monolithic, Disney Renaissance-kickstarting success of The Little Mermaid, as well as that of Aladdin which Musker and Clements were also brought in to direct, Katzenberg remained uninterested in the Treasure Island project, only greenlighting it if they made one more commercially viable film.
 It was only after they created Hercules (as well as Katzenberg's leaving of Disney) were they finally able to make Treasure Planet.

 Film - Live Action